How much does it cost to make a website?

-We’re based in the UK with an office in Swansea, South Wales, where our web designers, web developers and digital marketing team are based, and we’ve got an office in High Wycombe, Bucks, that we use for meeting our clients for face to face bits of the project, if that’s more convenient for them, or we need more than a video call.
+We’re based in the UK with an office in Swansea, South Wales, where our web designers, web developers and digital marketing team are based.
+We also have an office in Mansfield, Notts, that we use for meeting our clients for face to face bits of the project, if that’s more convenient for them, or we need more than a video call.

-The cost really comes down to the company you use, my view is that there’s a few different types:
+The cost of a website comes down to the company you use

 - One Person Company